EdgeFirstAI/documentation/docs/discrete/models/train_vision.md

 # Train a Vision Model

 Now that you have a fully annotated dataset that is split into training and validation samples, you can start training a Vision model.
-This will briefly show the steps for training a model, but for an in depth tutorial, please see [Training ModelPack](../../models/modelpack/training.md).
+This will briefly show the steps for training a model, but for an in depth tutorial, please see [Training Vision Models](../../models/training/vision.md).

 From the "Projects" page, click on "Model Experiments" of your project.